-- Pay off your credit card debt.
-At the very least, make significant headway on your debt and have a plan for its elimination.
+Pay off your credit card debt.
+At the very least, make a significant dent in your debt and have a plan for its elimination.
 (I chronicled my choice between debt and savings in April.)

 Where to open a Roth IRA

-- What investment options are available?
-Can you invest in stocks?
-Mutual funds?
-Real estate?
+What investment options are available — stocks? mutual funds? real estate?

-- Is it possible to download statements automatically into Quicken?
+Is it possible to download statements automatically to your money management program?

-If you already have an investment advisor, ask her for recommendations, but look for other options, too.
-Some banks and credit unions offer Individual Retirement Accounts.
-My credit union, for example, has Roth accounts, but they’re limited to certificates of deposit at 1.50%.
+If you already have an investment advisor, ask her for recommendations – but look at other options too.
+Some banks and credit unions also offer individual retirement accounts.
+My credit union, for example, has Roth accounts but they’re limited to certificates of deposit at 1.50%.